low-earth-orbit/url-shortener/README.md

 A registered user can

 - Sign in & sign out, using the FCS LDAP server for authentication
-- View the shortcuts created by the user
-- Delete the user's shortcuts
+- Manage user shortcuts (view and delete)
-- Create a short URL by providing a long URL
+- Create a shortcut under this user by providing a long URL

 An anonymous user can

-- Create a shortcut by providing the long URL
+- Create a shortcut by providing a long URL

 Anyone with a short link can